paulinev-kth/katacoda-scenarios/sampler-docker/step_sampler.md

 ## Installing sampler

-We will do the installaing on an linux OS.
+We will install it on a linux OS.
 For other OS, see the sampler documentation
 ```
 sudo wget https://github.com/sqshq/sampler/releases/download/v1.1.0/sampler-1.1.0-linux-amd64 -O /usr/local/bin/sampler
 sudo chmod +x /usr/local/bin/sampler